SJD1882/LLMCheatSheet/README.md

 ## Contents

-1. Research litterature on Large Language Models
+- Research litterature on Large Language Models
-2. Non-exhaustive summary of proprietary and open source LLMs
+- Non-exhaustive summary of proprietary and open source LLMs
+- Colab Notebooks
+- Youtube Resources

-3. Colab Notebooks
+## Colab Notebooks

+Some ideas of implementations or use-cases with open source LLMs:

-    - **CNB01_AutoGPTQ** - Using AutoGPTQ to load GPTQ quantized 4-bit models with HuggingFace Transformers and Langchain for model inference
+- [x] Running GPTQ variants of open source LLMs with HuggingFace Transformers and Langchain
-    - **CNB02_Langchain_GGML** - Using Langchain to load GGML quantized 4-bit models for inference
-4. Youtube Resources
+- [ ] Running GGML variants (llama.cpp) of open source LLMs with Langchain (required to run LLMs with more than 50B parameters)
+- [ ] Use case: Using Anthropic's Constitutional AI to better moderate the outputs of unrestricted LLMs
+- [ ] Use case: Using Open Source LLMs with Langchain for Web Search (e.g. Wikipedia, DuckDuckGo)
+- [ ] Use case: Using Open Source LLMs with Langchain for reading multiple PDF files
+- [ ] Use case: Using Open Source LLMs with Langchain for story writing
+- [ ] Example of AutoGPT using an open source LLM with Langchain and BabyAGI